-Scrutiny and oversight is applied to the effectiveness of the risk management framework that is in place, though governing committees, independent management by risk and group entities, together with a strong enterprise risk culture developed throughout the business.
+Scrutiny and oversight is applied to the effectiveness of the risk management framework that is in place, though governing committees, independent management by risk and BNPP, together with a strong enterprise risk culture developed throughout the Group.

-During the reporting period RCS continued to enhance controls and procedures across its three-line defence principle.
+During the reporting period the RCS Group continued to enhance controls and procedures across its three-line defence principle.

-RCS risk management framework includes a key focus on data management, with a Data Protection Controller reporting directly to the Chief Risk Officer.
+RCS risk management framework includes a key focus on data management, with a Data Protection Controller reporting directly to the CRO.